matortheeternal/mana-scribe/README.md

 ## Features

 - Parse MTG mana costs into structured objects
-- Supports all major symbols: generic, colored, hybrid, phyrexian, snow, energy, tap/untap, variable
+- Supports all major symbols: generic, colored, 2-5 color hybrid, phyrexian, generic hybrid, phyrexian hybrid, snow, energy, tap/untap, variable
 - Works with both Scryfall braces and shortform notation
 - Compute:
   - Converted mana cost
   - Color identity
   - Devotion
 - Compare mana costs (equality, greater than, less than)
-- Easily add custom colors or types of mana
+- Easily add custom colors, types of mana, or other extra symbols

 Note: When the parser encounters an unrecognized symbol it stops parsing and returns the symbols it parsed so far.
 You can access the unparsed string component through the property `remainingStr`.